Natchez, beloved jazz steamboat of New Orleans, turns 40

 “My mother said, ’If it was good enough for daddy and Uncle Mills, it’s good enough for him,” Hawley said.

-Associated Press writer Stacey Plaisance in New Orleans contributed to this report.
+Associated Press writer Stacey Plaisance in New Orleans contributed.